 Table Mountain is one of the oldest mountains in the world, formed more than 200 million years ago.
 It is part of a range that runs down the Cape Peninsula and includes peaks such as the Lion’s Head and the Twelve Apostles.
 From a distance the levelled off granite summit gives it the distinctive table-top appearance, but close up it looks completely different.

-The mountain is part of a national park, its rocky surface covered by the local fynbos vegetation (more about this in my next post).
+The mountain is part of a national park, its rocky surface covered by the local fynbos vegetation (more about this in my post on the Kirstenbosch Botanical Garden).
 There are over 2,000 species of plants here, creating a whole mass of colourful bushes and flowers.
 If you are lucky you may spot a variety of animals and birds, including dassies, snakes and tortoises, but all we saw was a southern rock agama (a blue-headed lizard) and an unidentified green bird.